Taking a Cue from Henry

 3) When all else fails, try to look your best.
 It usually makes you feel better.

 Henry always appears well-groomed.
 I'd even put him in the "dapper" category, but I realize I'm terribly biased and therefore won't go on and on about how cute and adorable he (and his brother) really are.
 However, there is value in trying to look put together - and I've learned that I feel a whole lot better about myself if I've showered, dried and styled (albeit quickly) my hair, and put on a little makeup.
 My morning routine lasts all of 20-25 minutes, but Deirdre seems to love the sound of the shower and the whir of the hair dryer - both of which put her to sleep.
 So I'm enjoying taking a few minutes to make myself look decent (i.e. wash off the dark circles under my eyes) and look forward to feeling refreshed and renewed each morning.
 I remember feeling the same way when I was sick with Lupus.
 It always helped to at least appear put together.
 That way, when you pass by a mirror or someone stops to say hi, you don't look like death warmed over, even if you feel like it.
-Looking good I believe partially translates into feeling better.
+Looking good I believe pa

 But I think Deirdre is skeptical of the whole bathing/grooming concept - although she seems to like the aftermath quite a bit, don't you think?